There's no doubt about it...

 Early last year, a small specialty edibles company quickly closed a $4 million round of financing.

-Would you have ever imagined a company making pot-infused candy bars would be able to close a $4 million round of financing?
+Would you have ever imagined that a company making pot-infused candy bars would be able to close a $4 million round of financing?

-Edibles are definitely going to be huge.
+Edibles will definitely be huge...

 And finally, there's the pharmaceutical angle.

 Marijuana has been used for centuries to treat all kinds of illnesses and diseases.
-But now that prohibition is on its way out, the pharmaceutical industry knows it must dip its beak in the waters of cannabis therapies.
+But now that prohibition is on its way out, the pharmaceutical industry knows it must dip its beak into the waters of cannabis therapies.